 I am on the 2016-2017 job market and available for interviews at the 2017 ASSA Annual Meeting in Chicago.

 My primary research interests are in the field of applied microeconomics.
 I am interested in labor economics, economics of education and behavioral economics.
-My current research focuses on how peers and teachers affect student performance and specialization choices in higher education and the labor market.
+My current research focuses on how the university environment affects student performance and specialization choices in higher education and the labor market.
 I am also interested in the development of cognitive skills in children.

-I am currently working as a post-doctoral researcher at the Behavior and Inequality Research Institute (briq) in Bonn and I am also IZA Deputy Program Director for Behavioral and Personal Economics.
-I am affiliated with the Department of Economics, Maastricht University.
+I am currently working as a post-doctoral researcher at the briq Institute on Behavior and Inequality in Bonn.
+I am also IZA Deputy Program Director for Behavioral and Personal Economics and affiliated with the Department of Economics, Maastricht University.
 I have studied Economics at the University of Bonn and received my PhD in economics from Maastricht University in 2014.

 Recent press coverage: